-Liability is most likely to arise when the injury occurs in a common area of the property, such as a parking lot, common hallway, laundry room or common stairwell, but under some circumstances may extend to injuries that occur within portions of the premises under the exclusive control of a tenant.

-This article describes how a landlord's neglect of the premises, primarily in the performance of maintenance duties, can significantly increase the chance that the landlord will be sued in the event of an injury on its premises.
+Liability is most likely to arise when an injury occurs in a common area of the property, such as a parking lot, common hallway, laundry room or common stairwell, but under some circumstances may extend to injuries that occur within portions of the premises under the exclusive control of a tenant.
+A landlord's neglect of the premises, primarily in the performance of maintenance duties, can significantly increase the chance that the landlord will be sued in the event of an injury on its premises.

 Landlords should consider using solid doors, reinforced door frames and long screws to secure doors and hinges.
 With more casual installation some doors can be easily knocked out of their frames or off of their hinges, and hollow core doors are often subject to being broken or kicked in.

 Appropriate security should be provided for sliding glass doors, even if only in the form of a dowel that can be dropped into the track to prevent the door from being opened if the lock is sprung or if a tenant accidentally forgets to lock the door.
 If the door can potentially be lifted off of its track, the door should be fitted with anti-lift mechanisms to prevent that from occurring.

 Security devices may be installed, consistent with fire codes and the need for emergency egress, to limit the extent to which a window can be opened from the outside.
 Appropriate, fire code-compliant security measures should be taken with windows that might be used for unlawful access, in order to reduce the possibility of or prevent any such access.

-Care should be exercised to ensure that employees who have access to the keys undergo proper background checks, to minimize the number of people who may be able to access keys, and to keep a log of key use, including the date, time, reason for the use of the key, and the identity of the person who removes and returns the key.
+- Care should be exercised to ensure that employees who have access to the keys undergo proper background checks, to minimize the number of people who may be able to access keys, and to keep a log of key use, including the date, time, reason for the use of the key, and the identity of the person who removes and returns the key.

 When a tenant moves out, it is good practice to rekey the locks to the rental unit.
 Even if the tenant returns all copies of the key, it is possible that a former tenant will have had a duplicate made.
 Even if you take the extra step to mark the keys, not every locksmith cares if a key is stamped "do not copy".